shantoroy/shantoroy.github.io/_posts/2023-04-25-python-projects-common-files-in-a-repository.md

 	)
 	```

+###  `LICENSE`
-4.  `LICENSE`: A file specifying the license under which the project is distributed.
+A file specifying the license under which the project is distributed.
 An example file may include the following contents:
 	```
 	MIT License